jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     assert True is not None

-  and the terminal shows green again.
+  the terminal shows green again.
 I add a failing line using the assertIsNone_ :ref:`method<functions>`

   .. code-block:: python